Somebody in one of my goodreads.com discussion groups brought up a question recently, asking “Is TJEd dead?”

 “Yes and No. Yes to the people who have been disillusioned by it.
 No to the people who haven’t been.”
 That may sound like a “duh” answer, so let me elaborate with some illustrations.

 Some people live by its “keys,” or the “The Seven Keys of Great Teaching.”
 You can read about the keys in the first book of Oliver’s called A Thomas Jefferson Education.
 If you haven’t read it I suggest you do so.
 You can apply the ideas to your and your children’s education, whether you homeschool, or use a public or private school.
-Then go grab these gifts that the DeMilles are giving away this fall.* (see * below for more info)

 Other people feel misled by the philosophy.
 For example, one friend of mine, a homeschooling mom of ten, subscribed to the idea taught by Oliver that you should “inspire, not require” math.
 She applied this idea throughout the WHOLE of her daughter’s homeschooling career.
 She did not ask her daughter to do any math schoolwork and patiently waited for the daughter to show an interest.
-The daughter, now 21, actively pursued studies in drama, choir, and voice lessons.
+The daughter, now 21, actively pursued studies in drama, choir, and voice lessons in all of her teen years.
 She never did decide that she wanted to do math.
 When it was time to go to college, her ACT reflected a lack of much consistent study given to math.
 Instead of going to her dream college, she attended the local state university, where I’ve heard, they accept everyone who applies, as long as you have a pulse.
 The mom feels that following TJEd cost her daughter a scholarship to college.

 I do have to ask, where are all the scholars that the TJEd philosophy has promised?
 I don’t see a ton of kids from my homeschooling community going off to college on scholarships, having excelled in their homeschooling high school years.
 I wonder if it’s perhaps the philosophy got misapplied with too much emphasis on the freedom aspect and not enough on the submission aspect that it teaches.